-I remember when people first starting hashtag-ing a couple of years ago.
+I remember when people first started hashtag-ing a couple of years ago.
 To tell you the truth, I didn’t get it.
 But once I saw everyone using them, I decided to take a closer look.
 Now I use them all the time.

 So, what is a hashtag?

 A hashtag is a # placed before a keyword, acronym or phrase (no spaces between words in that phrase) It basically turns the hashtag into a link.
 When you click on the hashtag it allows you to see everyone else who is using that hashtag.

 What does a hashtag really do and why should I use them in my social media posts?

 Hashtags play a key role in creating interest in your social media posts.
 It allows people to find posts that are relevant to their interests and users who share the same interests.
 This is a great way to connect with your core audience.

 Including hashtags in your posts will help categorize the content you share with your audience.
 It’s a great way to be noticed and establish your business, your name or your brand.